This post may contain affiliate links. Please see my disclosure policy for details.

 Next you get the tier which is laden with treats!
-On the bottom tier you had the tea sandwiches; you get the options of Polish ham and English mustard, goats cheese and caramelised onions and prawn.
-On the side was egg mayonnaise rolls.
+On the bottom tier, you had the tea sandwiches; you get the options of Polish ham and English mustard, goats cheese, and caramelised onions and prawn.
+On the side were egg mayonnaise rolls.

 The middle tier had 4 mini fruit scones.
 At first, my eyes were bigger than my belly and I thought to myself these were rather small!

 The condiments were clotted cream, quality strawberry conserve and something I haven’t had with scones before; lemon curd.

 OH EMM GEE.
 How have I never discovered this before?!
 Lemon curd is awesome on scones!!
 You need to try it.
 So, I had lashings of curd with my fruity jam.

 The top tier is usually my favourite the cakes and dainties!
 I always let out a little squeal when I see what we have in store.

 I hate marzipan and so did my friend so, these had to go into the rejected pile!

-However, the pistachio, berry layered cake and the strawberry compote was delicious.
+However, the pistachio, berry layered cake, and the strawberry compote were delicious.
 It almost tipped me over the edge.
 Almost.

 The normal price is for the same thing in London is around £35 minimum, so you’re saving an absolute packet here in Poland.